Wieschie/autograder/docs/development.md

 * Not sure about creating docx files: options are docx-mailmerge and docxtpl
   * just add an option to export results in csv to allow a mail merge later?
 * Write `TestResult` to handle tests instead of logging directly
-* @TODO: Handle point values in Results
+* Handle point values in Results
-* @TODO: Handle parsed JUnit results
+* Handle parsed JUnit results

 ## 2018-10-24
 * dump results in human readable txt